 I’ve heard that “data is the new oil”.
 “Likes” on Facebook and Instagram and the number of our followers build on our social currency.
 We are headed deeper into an unfathomable digital domain.
 There’s billions to be made off the digital impression of who we are, our wants and needs, and our target market demographic.
-We are enabling “big brother” to have surgical precision into our private lives every time we login.
+We are enabling Big Brother, Siri, Alexa and the rest to have surgical precision into our private lives every time we login.

 Reach over to sci-fi for a second, where in the mediocre Battlestar Galactica prequel, Caprica – the bereaved creator of the first Cylon (cybernetic lifeform node) takes all digital artifacts of his deceased daughter to create a hologram which eventually allows the chrome killer bots to transcend into a toaster with soul.
 The Japanese government is investing in the future of robots as a means to boost its ailing GDP.